gpeterson78/snand.org/README.md

 ## release Notes

+## version 1.1

+- **versioning** will all be done in this file from now on, it's pulled from individual scripts.
+- got letsencrypt working, I think.

 ### version 1.0a

 - **cleaned up this file.**  If I'm versioning and keeping comments, I'd better get the format going now.
 - *Future revision necessary* - need to figure out versioning system, likely in snandup script (this is ground up after all).

+### version 1.0

+- **initial release** - lots to go from here, but gotta start somewhere.